Kevin-Wu-12/LoL-VisionScore-Analysis/README.md

 ## Data Cleaning

-To clean and preprocess the data, my first step was to first identify missing values in the data.
+To clean and preprocess the data, my first step was to first identify missing values.
 I discovered that for the columns related to vision like `visionscore` and `vspm` had 12 missing values when the `datacompletness` was "partial" and when the specific game id was `8479-8479_game_1`.
 Given that this represents a very small subset of the data, I opted for listwise deletion to remove these rows before proceeding to the next steps.

 Next, I created a new column to assess vision efficiency by calculating the average team vision score per minute `vspm` for each `teamid`.
 Using this column, I then added a binary above mean column to indicate whether a team's vision score was above `1` or below `0` the mean.